Land uses the structure of a back to nature wilderness story to delve into grief, in Robin Wright ’s reasonably successful debut.

 Land is also just a quietly pleasant experience.
 Despite a performance layered in grief, the story is life-affirming and uplifting.
 Having spent an awful lot of time cooped up at home with my family during COVID, the appeal of spending an hour and a half in the wilderness has never been greater.
 Wright is genuinely excellent in the lead role and conveys an immense amount of motion with as much subtlety as the screenplay will allow.
 Wright has shown more than enough promise here for me to think she’ll be a director to watch in the future.

-Land premiered online, at the 2021 Sundance Film Festival, on January 31, and will be released by Focus Features on February 12, 2021.
+Land premiered at the 2021 Sundance Film Festival on January 31, and is now available to watch on digital and on demand.